- Implement a utility function/class commonly found in popular libraries.

 - Nested deep data structures can have recursive references to itself, which makes certain operations like serialization much trickier.
 Ask the interviewer if you have to handle such cases.
 Usually you won't have to handle it but raising this issue is a good signal.

 Note that we are intentionally vague in some of the questions and don't present the full requirements upfront in the question description.
 However, we'll cover as much ground as possible in the solution.
-It may be frustrating while reading the solutions to see that you've missed out some stuff, but this trains you to think ahead and consider what are the possible things you have to take note of when working on the solution.
+It may be frustrating while reading the solutions to see that you've missed out some things, but this trains you to think ahead and consider what are the possible areas you have to take note of when working on the solution.
 Better to find out during practice than during actual interviews.